Contents:

 Update regularly

 An email signature is only as effective as the information it contains.
-Otherwise, it can actually become harmful, providing customers and business partners with wrong details that can cause misunderstandings and even ruin relationships.
+Otherwise, it can actually become harmful, providing customers and business partners with wrong details that can lead to misunderstandings and even result in a lack of professionalism in your communications.

 Make it your own